The most common health and fitness goal is fat loss. No question.

 But there are two major problems with that:

-- Most people don’t want to – or simply can’t – completely overhaul their entire lifestyle in order to lose fat and get fit.
-So, they won’t.
-You already have your lifestyle, after all, right?
+- Most people don’t want to completely overhaul their entire lifestyle in order to lose fat and get fit.
+Or they simply can’t.

 - The *actual* amount of effort that it takes to lose fat and get fit is, in all honestly, nowhere near the amount of effort that an entire new lifestyle would seemingly imply.